-- [Studio] Added Add-On Processor resolution in workspace. - [Studio] Updated tools for both JRE 8 and JRE 11 compatibility. - [Studio] Fixed corrupted font file created by the Font designer when importing large number of glyphs. - [SDK] Updated Architecture version check during Pack import (greaterOrEqual instead of compatible).
-This allows to import Architecture Specific Pack and Legacy Generic Pack on future Architecture 8.x versions. - [SDK] Updated End User License Agreement.
+- Added Add-On Processor resolution in workspace. - Updated tools for both JRE 8 and JRE 11 compatibility. - Fixed corrupted font file created by the Font designer when importing large number of glyphs. - Updated Architecture version check during Pack import (greaterOrEqual instead of compatible).
+This allows to import Architecture Specific Pack and Legacy Generic Pack on future Architecture 8.x versions. - Updated End User License Agreement.

-- [Studio] Added bin folder to .gitignore file of module natures Java project skeleton. - [Studio] Added Null Analysis configuration to artifact-checker.
-When building a module repository, null analysis configuration is only checked on the highest module version included in the repository. - [Studio] Added Eclipse Public License v2.0 to the list of default licenses allowed for artifact-checker. - [Studio] Clarified input messages of mmm init command. - [Studio] Updated artifact-checker plugin binding to target verify.
-This allow module checks to be executed on builds triggered by a pull request (no publication). - [Studio] Fixed missing artifact-checker plugin to some module natures (custom, firmware-multiapp, firmware-singleapp, microej-javaimpl, microej-mock, microej-testsuite, product-java). - [Studio] Fixed mmm run execution on a firmware-singleapp module (do not trigger the Firmware build).
+- Added bin folder to .gitignore file of module natures Java project skeleton. - Added Null Analysis configuration to artifact-checker.
+When building a module repository, null analysis configuration is only checked on the highest module version included in the repository. - Added Eclipse Public License v2.0 to the list of default licenses allowed for artifact-checker. - Clarified input messages of mmm init command. - Updated artifact-checker plugin binding to target verify.
+This allow module checks to be executed on builds triggered by a pull request (no publication). - Fixed missing artifact-checker plugin to some module natures (custom, firmware-multiapp, firmware-singleapp, microej-javaimpl, microej-mock, microej-testsuite, product-java). - Fixed mmm run execution on a firmware-singleapp module (do not trigger the Firmware build). - Fixed kf-testsuite plugin test project build. - Added support of branch analysis with Sonar.

-- [Studio] Fixed kf-testsuite plugin test project build. - [Studio] Added support of branch analysis with Sonar. - [SDK] Added ability to package private dependencies to mock module natures (configuration embedded). - [SDK] Added testsuite and javadoc plugin to firmware-singleapp module nature. - [SDK] Added ssh deployment to microej-kf-testsuite plugin. - [SDK] Updated firmware-multiapp to remove the bsp directory in Virtual Devices. - [SDK] Updated firmware-multiapp to allow Virtual Devices for launching a specific main class other than the Kernel main class.
-This is useful for running JUnit tests using a Virtual Device instead of a Platform. - [SDK] Updated firmware-multiapp to allow Virtual Devices for automatically launching a Sandboxed Application project in MicroEJ Studio. - [SDK] Updated firmware-multiapp to automatically configure the Virtual Device Kernel UID when a Firmware is built. - [SDK] Fixed firmware-multiapp skeleton default dependencies with only modules available in MicroEJ Central Repository. - [SDK] Fixed firmware-multiapp unexpected build error when no declared Resident Application. - [SDK] Fixed firmware-multiapp build which may fail an unexpected Unresolved Dependencies error the first time, for Kernel APIs module dependencies (configuration kernelapi) or Virtual Device specific modules dependencies (configuration default-vd). - [SDK] Fixed firmware-multiapp unexpected build error when no Application (.wpk file) found in the dropins folder. - [SDK] Fixed firmware-multiapp unexpected build error when no declared Resident Application. - [SDK] Fixed firmware-singleapp and firmware-multiapp skeletons wrong package name generation for the default Main class. - [SDK] Fixed artifact-repository changelog check for modules with a snapshot version.
+- Added ability to package private dependencies to mock module natures (configuration embedded). - Added testsuite and javadoc plugin to firmware-singleapp module nature. - Added ssh deployment to microej-kf-testsuite plugin. - Updated firmware-multiapp to remove the bsp directory in Virtual Devices. - Updated firmware-multiapp to allow Virtual Devices for launching a specific main class other than the Kernel main class.
+This is useful for running JUnit tests using a Virtual Device instead of a Platform. - Updated firmware-multiapp to allow Virtual Devices for automatically launching a Sandboxed Application project in the SDK. - Updated firmware-multiapp to automatically configure the Virtual Device Kernel UID when a Firmware is built. - Fixed firmware-multiapp skeleton default dependencies with only modules available in MicroEJ Central Repository. - Fixed firmware-multiapp unexpected build error when no declared System Application. - Fixed firmware-multiapp build which may fail an unexpected Unresolved Dependencies error the first time, for Kernel APIs module dependencies (configuration kernelapi) or Virtual Device specific modules dependencies (configuration default-vd). - Fixed firmware-multiapp unexpected build error when no Application (.wpk file) found in the dropins folder. - Fixed firmware-multiapp unexpected build error when no declared System Application. - Fixed firmware-singleapp and firmware-multiapp skeletons wrong package name generation for the default Main class. - Fixed artifact-repository changelog check for modules with a snapshot version.

-NOTE: This release is both compatible with Eclipse version 2020-06 and Eclipse Oxygen, so it can still be installed on a previous Studio / SDK Distribution.
+NOTE: This release is both compatible with Eclipse version 2020-06 and Eclipse Oxygen, so it can still be installed on a previous SDK Distribution.

-- [Studio] Fixed missing repository configuration in artifact-repository skeleton (this configuration is required to include modules bundled in an other module repository) - [Studio] Fixed missing some old build types versions that were removed by error. (introduced in SDK 5.4.0 , please refer to the Known Issues section for more details) - [Studio] Fixed wrong version of module built in a meta-build (module was published with the module version instead of the snapshot version) - [Studio] Fixed code coverage analysis on source code (besides on bytecode) thanks to the property cc. src.folders (only for architectures in version 7.16.0 and beyond)
+- Fixed missing repository configuration in artifact-repository skeleton (this configuration is required to include modules bundled in an other module repository) - Fixed missing some old build types versions that were removed by error. (introduced in SDK 5.4.0, please refer to the Known Issues section for more details) - Fixed wrong version of module built in a meta-build (module was published with the module version instead of the snapshot version) - Fixed code coverage analysis on source code (besides on bytecode) thanks to the property cc.src.folders (only for architectures in version 7.16.0 and beyond)

-NOTE: This release is both compatible with Eclipse version 2020-06 and Eclipse Oxygen, so it can still be installed on a previous Studio / SDK Distribution.
+NOTE: This release is both compatible with Eclipse version 2020-06 and Eclipse Oxygen, so it can still be installed on a previous SDK Distribution.